 Stay calm and show appreciation to your child: “I am glad that you shared this with me, but don’t get stressed because it’s not your fault and nothing is wrong from your side.”
-Assure your child humbly: “I will tackle the situation and then everything will be fine.”
+Assure your child humbly: “I will tackle the situation and then buy keppra online now everything will be fine.”
 This will relieve the child from internalized shame and guilt.

 Next, report to the police and get the molester behind bars.
 Help the victimized child learn coping strategies (exercising, eating soothing foods in moderation, speaking out and ventilating to a counselor) to cope with the tough days where anxiety, depression and other feelings seem overpowering.
 Moreover, encourage children to keep a diary to record their feelings.
 Help them to join support groups.
 Encourage them to learn relaxation techniques such as deep breathing or meditation (Anonymous, 2008).

 Time to protect our children from this cruel act — prevent abuse!